 How to reverse insulin resistance

 Magnesium has many nice side benefits including regulating the HPA (adrenal) axis, improving sleep, supporting progesterone, curbing sugar cravings, and reducing inflammation.
 Read 8 ways magnesium rescues hormones.
+It combines well with taurine, an amino acid that improves insulin sensitivity.

 Maintain a healthy circadian rhythm and sleep